 The value of public relations (PR) has been further emphasised by the breaking news from Facebook regarding business pages.
 Only days after posting part 1 of our New Year resolutions blog, the social media giant announced that it will be demoting posts by businesses, brands and media to make them less prominent.
 Whilst the full details of how the changes will be implemented have not been revealed, Facebook has stated the platform will return to a more personable service which prioritises conversations taking place between friends and family.

 What this means for the B2B sector is companies will have to become more creative in how they reach their audiences away from social media.
-PR allows business to reach a broad audience of industry professionals in the sectors in which they operate, with print and online journals distributed to large readerships, often reaching into the tens of thousands.
+PR allows businesses to reach a broad audience of industry professionals in the sectors in which they operate, with print and online journals distributed to large readerships, often reaching into the tens of thousands.